Retirement & Investing Strategies for Small Business Owners

 And while investing in your business is important, so is diversification.
 Entrepreneurs and small business owners can find themselves facing concentration risk in financial planning if they overly invest in just one asset, i.e. their business venture.
 To avoid this, you may want to consider redirecting some of your savings and assets from the business into personal portfolios to avoid having all of your wealth tied to the performance of the business.
 Be careful not to invest only in closely related industries and businesses simply because those are the ones you feel most able to evaluate and understand.
 Instead, try to build a portfolio with more variety in asset classes and risk profiles.
 Ultimately, look to create a more diverse strategy of integrating your business interests with more liquid, complementary options, which can help protect against unexpected market movements.

-Whether you're interested in setting up a retirement plan or seeking advice on how to diversify your investment risk, the Wealth Advisors at Wealth Management by CommunityAmerica can help you devise a sound investment strategy.
+Whether you're interested in setting up a retirement plan or seeking advice on how to diversify your investment risk, Financial Advisors at CommunityAmerica can help you devise a sound investment strategy.
 And for more business solutions, from business checking and savings accounts to merchant services and financing, check out CommunityAmerica Credit Union's business banking services.